postlund/pyatv/docs/development/airplay.md

 opt-in, so it would have to be explicitly enabled.
 Now it is enabled by default and cannot be disabled.
-Devices not running tvOS (e.g. Apple TV 2nd and 3rd generation) are not affected, even though device authentication can be enabled on theses devices as well.
+Devices not running tvOS (e.g. Apple TV 2nd and 3rd generation) are not affected, even though device authentication can be enabled on these devices as well.

 The device authentication process is based on the *Secure Remote Password* protocol (SRP), with slight modifications.
-All the reverse engineering required for this process was made by funtax (GitHub username) and has merly been ported to python for usage in this library.
+All the reverse engineering required for this process was made by funtax (GitHub username) and has merely been ported to python for usage in this library.
 Please see references at bottom of page for reference implementation.